 One of the most overwhelming things about ditching processed food is that you likely don’t know how to cook anything.
 Well, there’s only one way that is going to change – start practicing!

 Force yourself to practice by cooking one new recipe each week.
 And once you’ve mastered an additive-free version of a dish, avoid the old processed version of that dish from that point forward.
 Before you know it, you’ll have built an entire additive-free recipe portfolio of delicious meals!

 And don’t think that you have to create any recipes yourself.
 Just search the Internet for things like “additive-free recipes,” and you’ll find all sorts of yummy ideas.

 Looking for a fun way to get started?
 Why not start with dessert?
 Homemade treats are a great way to build your confidence and win over the hearts and support of your family members.
 Choose this strategy if you’d like to build up your additive-free desserts arsenal (and your confidence) before conquering entire meals and worrying that everyone is going to turn their nose up at the dinner you worked so hard to prepare.

 Feeling a bit more advanced?
-Choose one meal and commit to eating an additive-free version of that meal every day.
-Once you’ve mastered that meal, and it no longer overwhelms you in any way, move onto the next meal.
+Choose one meal time and commit to eating an additive-free version of that meal every day.
+Once you’ve mastered that meal time, and it no longer overwhelms you in any way, move onto the next meal time.